Korgette/CalculatorTechnicalExercise/README.md

 <br></br>
 **Downloading the file:**
 <br></br>
-You can download the file directly by clicking "Download raw copy" in the top-right of the page on github.
+You can download the file directly by going to the main repository page, clicking "code" (green in top-right) and clicking "download as zip".
 <br></br>
 **Running the file:**
 <br></br>
-To run the file in the terminal, type "Python (file location)", with (file location) replaced with the location of the file on your computer.
+To run the file in the terminal(macOS) or Powershell(Windows), type "Python (file location)", with (file location) replaced with the location of the file on your computer.
 The application will then run directly in the terminal session.
 <br></br>